 Clinical Professor, Department of Pathology and Laboratory Medicine, UBC

 Dr. Ionescu is a graduate of University of Medicine and Pharmacy “Iuliu Hatieganu” in Cluj Napoca, Romania.
 She completed her postgraduate training in Anatomical and Clinical Pathology at the University of Pittsburgh Medical Center and a Fellowship in Gynecological Pathology at Vancouver General Hospital.
 She has practiced as a Consultant Pathologist at BC Cancer Agency in Vancouver since 2006.
 She is currently a Clinical Professor of Pathology at UBC and served as the residency program director for the Anatomic Pathology Residency Program between 2009 – 2017.

 Her specific areas of diagnostic expertise are lung, gynecologic and breast pathology.
-She is an author of over 35 scientific publications and book chapters.
+She is an author of over 60 scientific publications and book chapters.
 She is the author and invited speaker at numerous regional, national and international lectures.
 Her investigation interests include oncologic pathology and molecular biomarkers, lung cancer and adult health education.
-She is the Canadian Anatomic and Molecular Pathology (CAMP) course director.
+She is the Canadian Anatomic and Molecular Pathology (CAMP) and CAMP pathology Oncology Digital Series (CAMP-PODS) course director.

-Dr. Ionescu is an enthusiastic advocate of pathologists participating in numerous patient education forums, TV shows, advocacy campaigns, being an Medical Advisor for Lung Cancer Canada and in 2015 appeared before the House of Commons Committee on Health.
+Dr. Ionescu is an enthusiastic advocate of pathologists participating in numerous patient education forums, TV shows, advocacy and fundraising campaigns, being Medical Advisor for Lung Cancer Canada, moderator, presenter and community excellence awardee at ROMPOST TV on Omni TV, and in 2015 supporting biomarker testing before the House of Commons Committee on Health.

 Peter Black, B.Sc, M.D.